it-roth/it-roth/README.md

 # 💫 About Me:
-🔭 I’m currently focused on developing web and software applications 👯 I’m eager to collaborate on innovative tech and open-source projects 🤝 I’m seeking guidance on building efficient APIs and cloud solutions 🌱 I’m actively learning microservices, Docker, and cloud deployment strategies 💬 Ask me about programming, web development, or software engineering ⚡ Fun fact: I enjoy turning ideas into working applications and exploring new technologies
+🔭 I’m currently focused on developing web and software applications<br>
+👯 I’m eager to collaborate on innovative tech and open-source projects<br>
+🤝 I’m seeking guidance on building efficient APIs and cloud solutions<br>
+🌱 I’m actively learning microservices, Docker, and cloud deployment strategies<br>
+💬 Ask me about programming, web development, or software engineering<br>
+⚡ Fun fact: I enjoy turning ideas into working applications and exploring new technologies

 <br>